Learn Java Easy. Chapter 3 Exercises

 System.out.println("((a * b)/c) + d = " + (((a * b) / c) + d));

-πŸ’‘ Scanner provides specific methods for reading different data types, such as nextInt() for integers, nextDouble() for floating-point numbers, and nextLine() for strings.
+💡 Scanner provides specific methods to read different types of data, such as nextInt() for integers, nextDouble() for floating-point numbers, and nextLine() for strings.
 Use the appropriate method according to the type of data you expect to receive.

 Exercise 4.
 Create a program that calculates the area of a rectangle.
-For this, it should ask for the height and width measurements.
-Remember that the area of a rectangle equals the multiplication of its sides.
+For this, it should ask us for the height and width of the rectangle.
+Remember that the area of a rectangle is equal to the multiplication of its sides.

 Solution: